 Time for a pretty dish.
 I call this one Cheek by Jowl because, well, that is exactly what it is: slow-braised wild boar cheek next to a baton of crispy-fried guanciale, which is jowl bacon.
 Oh yeah, and there are fresh peas, fava beans and chickpeas, a saffron-cream sauce and lotsa cool spring garnish.
 But let’s face it.
 This is all about the pork.

 This one is worth your time.
 The braised cheek falls apart with a fork.
 And who doesn’t like crispy bacon?
 The various legumes are bright, slightly sweet, yet substantial enough to play the part of the starch.
-The saffron-cream sauce is drop-dead gorgeous — I have a thing for mixing yellow and green, as you can see from my favorite abalone dish — and its silky, slightly barnyardy-grassy aroma (that’s the saffron) link everything together.
+The saffron-cream sauce is drop-dead gorgeous — I have a thing for mixing yellow and green — and its silky, slightly barnyardy-grassy aroma (that’s the saffron) link everything together.
 As a good sauce should.
 Finally, each garnish adds a flavor note: onion flowers, fennel frond, vetch tip.

 The one down side to this dish?
 It’s small.
 It will not fill you up unless you have other courses.
 So plan accordingly.